MIR4-HQ/MIR4-HQ/README.md

   -  i'm omniverted <br>
 whether i be extroverted/introverted i get nervous SUPER duper easily... <br>
+  - mild dyslexia, so dont use hard 2 read fonts/typing quirks bc of that <br>
   -  UTC+8, i play on & off due to school <br>
    - i'm always open to new friends !!
 BMF!! #Plz <br>
    - 90% of the time i'll be in offline mode i promise i didnt unfriend <br>